-- Like Bengal tigers, the Malayan tigers are also seem to do well in captivity.
+- Like Bengal tigers, the Malayan tigers are doing well in captivity.

 9. How Long Do South China Tigers Live

-- Of all the tigers subspecies, the South China tigers is the most endangered one.
+- Of all the tigers’ subspecies, the South China tiger is the most endangered one.

 How Long Do South China Tigers Live in Captivity